ban jelacic square - one day in zagreb itinerary cover

 It is a popular meeting spot, so if you wait and observe, you will see many meetings in front of the horse or the clock on the left side of the square!

-Grab some fresh fruit at Dolac Market
+2. Grab Fresh Fruit at Dolac Market

 Even if you are not hungry, a morning at Dolac Market is an authentic Zagreb experience you should add to your Zagreb itinerary.